durden/dayonetools/README.md

 setup to export data, etc.

 ## Install
+- User mode
+    - pip install dayonetools

+- Development mode
     - Install package with the standard `pip` workflow:
         - git clone repositiory
         - cd into repository
         - pip install .

 Now you should have a top-level script called `dayonetools` to interact with all the individual services, etc.